damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 more tangentially related data to the original dashboard, fragmenting its purpose), one for drawings instead of diagrams, since we already had all the data for this new mutation available.
 It's now Waluigi o'clock.
-We've added a new dashboard only to aim for feature parity and consistent APIs between dashboards, not because it had any value unto itself.
+We've added a new dashboard only to aim for feature parity and consistent APIs between dashboards, not because it had any intrinsic value.

 As the original Diagram Dashboard continues to grow, as more and more functionality is added to diagrams, we'll observe how the maintenance costs for the Image Dashboard continues to grow too.
 We've kept going so much that we need to keep going.
 Filters added to diagrams will need to be ported over to images otherwise it'll be left in some perpetual and incomplete v.1 state while the feature factory keeps churning out more important things.

 I'd go as far as saying that features should even be their own [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors), so that when the product undergoes a transformation, the features with their own identity can remain constant.
-Because unlike Mario, who is eternal, features and code bases mutate with every new thing added and if Mario changes then suddenly Waluigi must change as well, and if we can't justify spending time changing Waluigi then maybe the time spent creating him wasn't time well spent.
+Because unlike Mario, who is eternal, features and code bases mutate with every new thing added and if Mario changes then suddenly Waluigi must change as well.

 ## Look at all the things I haven't done.